 In other words, each party should be able to answer the question of why they entered into the agreement.
 Those who are unable to answer this question may not have been given proper consideration.
 This article provides a general overview of contractual consideration and how much of it is required for a contract to be valid.

 Basically, a consideration is determined when the two or more parties to a contract change their positions, such as promising something you are not legally required to do or promosing not to do something you are legally free to pursue.
 For instance, a company may promise to take down a website that is confusingly similar to your company's website, which is not legally required to do, in exchange for you dropping your trademark infringement lawsuit against them (which you have a right to do).
 In this scenario, each side gains something of value -- or consideration -- from the agreement.

-Generally, the courts will not reform a contract because one party made a bad bargain.
+Generally, the courts will not reform a contract because one party made a bad bargain; but if the contract appears to be entered into under duress, there may be questions about whether there is adequate consideration.
 Consideration is the value bargained for by the parties, and most decisions indicate there is no reason to inquire into a party's motivation for giving another party an incredible deal.
-In a famous legal quote, a single peppercorn was considered adequate consideration.

 Having said that, consideration must meet other requirements.
 The consideration must be an exchange for the bargain in question; past consideration is no good.